 “We need to do more to support parents and families,” she concluded her post.
 “It may have taken me four years after I knew I’d never have another baby to share this photo.
 But, I’m glad that I have the courage to speak my truth now.”

-Larsen's post is getting a lot of attention on LinkedIn, where parents are sharing their own experiences with maternity leave.
+Larsen’s post got a lot of attention on LinkedIn, where parents are sharing their own experiences with maternity leave.

 “Oh, sweet girl.
 I’m so sorry,” commented one user.
 “I know this pain.
 I know the faking.
 I know the pumping in a clients bathroom because there are no private areas.
 I know leaking through my work blouse.
 I know aching for my infant.
 I know bosses and coworkers making snide and threatening comments about my hours, my pumping, my outfit.
 I went back to work two weeks after my younger daughter was born because I didn’t think we could afford to drop to 60% of my income.
 It threw me into adrenal fatigue and perimenopause.
 I spend the next 9 years with digestive issues and then had an emergency gall bladder removal.
 This America is not working for women.
 We must do better.”